 Summative Usability Testing

 Summative testing is more than confirming a product meets the needs of its users.
-Summative testing demonstrates that all the hard work has paid off in confirming that your product is safe and effective.
+Summative testing demonstrates that all hard work has paid off by confirming that your product is safe and effective.
 A summative test allows representative users to complete tasks using a production model of your product (or its functional equivalent).
 Summative testing is the only place where “everything comes together” to make sure, before it reaches the market, that a product can be used safely and effectively.
 We like to say that during summative testing there should be no surprises and nothing more to learn about your product.
 Passing a summative test gives confidence that your product can be used, and used safely.
 See Formative Testing for how to prepare for a Summative Test.